SamsungGalaxyPlayer/privacyguides.org/docs/dns.md

 </div>

 When used with an account, NextDNS will enable insights and logging features by default (as some features require it).
 You can choose retention time and log storage location for any logs you choose to keep, or disable logs altogether.

+NextDNS's free plan is fully functional, but should not be relied upon for security or other critical filtering applications, because after 300,000 DNS queries in a month all filtering, logging, and other account-based functionality is disabled.
+It can still be used as a regular DNS provider after that point, so your devices will continue to function and make secure queries via DNS-over-HTTPS, just without your filter lists.

 NextDNS also offers public DNS-over-HTTPS service at `https://dns.nextdns.io` and DNS-over-TLS/QUIC at `dns.nextdns.io`, which are available by default in Firefox and Chromium, and subject to their default no-logging [privacy policy](https://nextdns.io/privacy).